OXID-eSales/developer_documentation/modules/skeleton/structure.rst

                                   └── myvendormymodule_admin_en_lang.php
                                   └── module_options.php

-For translations of module settings, have a look at the section :ref:`settings of the metadata file <modules_skeleton_metadata_version11_settings>`.
+For translations of module settings, have a look at the section :doc:`settings of the metadata file </modules/skeleton/metadataphp/amodule/settings>`.

 .. note::
     In order to use translation files in your module, you have to specify at least one class inside the section ``extend``